Last update 13/11/2023

 So…yeah.
 No wiping, cleaning, or polishing is required here!

 One of the best ways to keep your instrument looking its absolute best is to take care of its finish.
-Knowing whether you have nitrocellulose or a polyurethane finish can make a difference in which processes and products are best suited for your instrument.
+Knowing whether you have nitrocellulose or a polyurethane finish can determine which processes and products are best suited for your instrument.

 Proper guitar finish care is not complicated.
-It can be as simple as doing a simple wipe-down after you’re done playing to a complete polishing job to get it looking as it was ‘fresh out of the box.’
-None of these processes cost a lot of money, but you may have to put a little elbow grease into it to get the best results.
+It can be as simple as doing a simple wipe-down after you’re done playing to a complete polishing job to make it look ‘fresh out of the box.’
+None of these processes cost much money, but you may have to put some elbow grease into it to get the best results.

 The flip side of all the above is this – the beauty of a guitar is undoubtedly in the eye of the beholder, right?
 You can go entirely to the other end of the scale and let your finish get as dirty and worn as you may want it to be.
 And you can do that without doing a single thing.
 To get that funky and worn-in vibe!